nerdo/js-routing/README.md

 For example, you may be writing a re-usable component that needs routing, but it may be part of a larger application that already has URL routing in place.
 Your custom component's router needs to take over routing once it is loaded.

-In this case, call the helper function `configuredUrlRouting()` and pass it an object with the `baseUrl` set...
+In cases like this, call the helper function `configuredUrlRouting()` and pass it an object with the `baseUrl` set...

 ```js
 // app/routing.js